ShirsenduP/Local-reputation-local-selection-and-the-leading-eight-norms/README.md

 2. Move into the CodeEvolution directory using `cd CodeEvolution`

-3. Create a virtual environment running python 3.6 (here we call it "env" but you can call it anything) with `virtualenv --python=python3.6 env` and start the virtual environment with `source env/bin/activate`. (https://itnext.io/virtualenv-with-virtualenvwrapper-on-ubuntu-18-04-goran-aviani-d7b712d906d5 is a useful guide to set up virtual environments if needed.)
+3. Create a virtual environment running python 3.6 (here we call it "env" but you can call it anything) with `virtualenv --python=python3.6 env` and start the virtual environment with `source env/bin/activate`.
+[Here](https://itnext.io/virtualenv-with-virtualenvwrapper-on-ubuntu-18-04-goran-aviani-d7b712d906d5) is a useful guide to set up virtual environments if needed.

 4. Install package and all its dependencies with `python setup.py install`.